Updated and relevant for 2020/21

 - The property business is a genuine activity that provides income from the profits being generated form the activity.

 - The people in the business carry out work such as performing repairs, collecting rents and dealing with tenants.
 The Ramsay case shows that they worked 20 hours in the business.
 We need to be mindful that the court decision was a qualitative measure rather than quantitive.
 Saying that you spend 20 hours per week going to network events, courses and estate agents misses the point that you do not look after the tenants or the maintenance of the property.
 As such this time is irrelevant.
-You therefore need to look after the tenants and not use a letting agent and organise the maintenance and repairs of the property , again not a letting agent.
+You therefore need to look after the tenants and not use a letting agent.
+Plus you should organise the maintenance and repairs of the property , again not a letting agent.

 - You can use a letting agent to find tenants but you should then take over the management activities.